Quick Facts: Earning an Ed.D. in Maryland

 - An MSDE-approved program which leads to certification as a superintendent.

-- A program offered by an IHE leading to certification as a superintendent in the state in which the institution is located.
+- An out-of-state program that leads to certification as a superintendent in the state in which the institution is located.

-- 45 semester hours of graduate coursework, including a minimum of 15 semester hours in education administration taken at an IHE.
+- 45 semester hours of graduate coursework, including a minimum of 15 semester hours in educational administration.

 Superintendent II Certificate

-The Superintendent II Certificate qualifies an individual to be a county superintendent through either Traditional or Reciprocal Certification.
-To earn the traditional certificate, you must meet almost the same requirements for the Superintendent I Certificate.
+The Superintendent II Certificate qualifies an individual to be a county superintendent.
+To earn it, you must meet almost the same requirements for the Superintendent I Certificate.

 Educational Leadership Jobs in Maryland